demo-ninjas/aiproxy/README.md

 * **Completions Agent** - An agent that passes the prompt directly to a Completions Proxy
 * **Assistants Agent** - An agent that passes the prompt directly to an Assistants Proxy
 * **Function Agent** - An agent that invokes the configured function using the prompt as the function args (assumed to be a JSON string of the args)
-* **Orchestrator Proxxy Agent** - An agent that passes the prompt to a configured orchestrator
+* **Orchestrator Proxy Agent** - An agent that passes the prompt to a configured orchestrator
 * **Route to Agent Agent** - An agent that given a list of other agents (or their names), selects for a given prompt the best agent to respond and uses that agent to respond to the prompt
+* **URL Agent** - An agent that retrieves the contents from a configured URL and returns the response
+* **HTML Parser Agent** - An agent that parses an HTML document and returns select portions of the document based on a set of configurable rules
+* **HTML Markdown Agent** - An agent that converts an HTML document to Markdown
+* **Image Analyser Agent** - An agent that uses a GPT model to analyse an image, also when reqiuired, intelligently breaks up images into smaller chunks if the image it large or needs more focussed analysis

 To load an agent, use the `agent_factory`, like this: